team10summer2019/project/README.md

 # LockLeverPuzzle(plus Escape Room Implementations)

-===Overview: (in package maze2 and within the package LockLeverPuzzle)===
+===Overview:===

-Folder LockLeverPuzzle has multiple demos of the pieces that would fit together for a specialized puzzle by a class called LockLeverPuzzle.
+Folder LockLeverPuzzle has multiple demos of the pieces that would be intended to fit together for a specialized puzzle by a class called LockLeverPuzzle.
 This program runs a text-based escape room styled interaction with the user.

-The program is run on java through the Main class in LockLeverPuzzle.
+The program is run on java through the main class.
-Most classes are prompted and work with GenericRoom class.
+Most classes are prompted and work with the start class.
-GenericRoom class will be called directly through the class Maze in the Maze2 package itself.

 The classes interact with each other properly and independently for the most part.
+Inventory is passed through all the Rooms(superclass and subclass: GenericRoom, Haine1Room, Haine2Room, Room3, Room4).

 ===Permissions===
 Classes:

-StaticObjects,DynamicObjects,and GenericRoom, Room1Haine, Room2Haine, Room3, Room4
+StaticObjects,DynamicObjects,and Start
 are permitted to be used as long as permission is granted and updates are verified for fair use of personal work.

 ===Bugs and Future Updates:===

-More work will be needed to adjust inventory to carry it through GenericRoom(parent class/superclass) and its subclasses(Room1Haine,Room2Haine,Room3,Room4) and any other rooms in the MazeGame.
 LockLeverPuzzle requires review and editing to have it interacting with the user/player.

 ===File Information=========